Maggi Hambling: Awards

 In 1995, she was awarded the Jerwood Painting Prize (with Patrick Caulfield).
 In the same year she was awarded an OBE for her services to painting.
 In 2005, she received the Marsh Award for Excellence in Public Sculpture for Scallop.

 In the 2010 New Year Honours, she was awarded a CBE for services to art.

+In 2022, she was awarded the Suffolk Medal which she had previously designed.

 Personal life

 Hambling described herself as "lesbionic" (her adjective).
-She formed a relationship with a fellow artist, Victoria (“Tory”) Dennistoun, from a family of horse racing jockeys and trainers, who was married to John Lawrence (later Lord Oaksey), aristocrat and horse racing journalist.
-Lord and Lady Oaksey's "marriage broke up in unhappily public fashion in the mid-1980s".
+She formed a relationship with a fellow artist, Victoria Dennistoun who was married to John Lawrence.
+The Oaksey's "marriage broke up in unhappily public fashion in the mid-1980s".
 Tory Lawrence and Hambling have been together ever since, living in a cottage near Saxmundham in Suffolk.
 The house was left to Hambling by Lady Gwatkin (Isolen Mary June Wilson), widow of Norman Gwatkin.

 For the last year of the life of Henrietta Moraes, she and Hambling were in a relationship.
 The artists' model, Soho muse, and memoirist died in 1999 and Hambling produced a posthumous volume of charcoal portraits of her.

 She once said that she would not speak during a television show if she could not smoke.
 The camerawoman had stated she would not work with someone who did; Hambling stuck to her word and did not speak.

 Political views

 Hambling gave up smoking in 2004 and was involved in the campaign against the total ban on smoking in public places in England which took effect on 1 July 2007.
 Speaking at a news conference at the House of Commons on 7 February 2007, she said: "I wholeheartedly support the campaign against a ban on smoking in public places.
 Just because I gave up at 59, other people may choose not to.
 There must be freedom of choice, something that is fast disappearing in this so-called free country."
 She took up smoking again on her 65th birthday but only 'the ones that smell of toothpaste'.

 In August 2014, Hambling was one of 200 public figures who were signatories to a letter to The Guardian opposing Scottish independence in the run-up to September's referendum on that issue.

+In 2024, she donated £85,000 to the Labour Party.